 This plan, alone or in combination with other harvest plans in the past in the watershed, ownership, Sonoma and Mendocino Counties, or State of California is not expected to have an adverse impact on climate change.
 Carbon from trees harvested will be sequestered for decades or longer in the form of the wood products cut from the logs.
 Importantly, additional carbon will be sequestered in the future as newly planted, sprouting, and growing crop trees occupy and grow on the site.
 Therefore, in combination with the goals of the State, future projects likely will not impact Climate Resources.
 The proposed THP activities do not have a significant impact on GHG.
-The stands will take less than 20 years to recoup carbon lost and emitted during harvest.
+The stands will take less than 9 years for Selection and 30 years for Variable Retention to recoup carbon lost and emitted during harvest.
 An evaluation of interactions of proposed project activities with the impacts of Past Projects and Reasonably Foreseeable Probable Future Projects on GHG is that there is no significant cumulative impact, and that current conditions will be maintained through the project implementation.